simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 ### Challenges with moving to JetStream

 - streams are typically synchronized in one direction.
-This is challenge for SIOT as the basic premise is data can be modified in any location where a user/device has proper permissions.
+This is a challenge for SIOT as the basic premise is data can be modified in any location where a user/device has proper permissions.
 A user may change a configuration in a cloud portal or on a local touch-screen.